jpvantassel/git-course/README.md

 git log                         # Now we can see our commit along with its message
 ```

-### Remote Repositories
+## Remote Repositories

-Say we found a project on a remote (e.g., github) that we would like to contribute to.<br>
+Say we found a project on a remote (e.g., github) that we would like to contribute to.

 Copy the remote to local repo.

 ```bash
 git clone <url-source> <local-destination>   # Get url-source from repo repo
 #OR
 git clone <local-source> <local-destination> # It is rarely needed but you can setup a remote at a different location on your local machine
 ```

 Info about our remote.

 ```bash
 git remote -v                    # Provides information about our remote git branch -a                    # Shows all branches (local and remote)
 ```

-Making edits to a remote repository.<br>
+Making edits to a remote repository.

 First, make changes to local repository, and commit.

 ```bash
 git diff                         # Show changes on current copy of code git status                       # Show the files that have been modified git add -A                       # Add all the files to staging area git commit -m "Commit It"        # Now commit the files on local
 ```

 Second, we pull any new changes that were pushed to the remote while we were working on our local copy, merge our changes, and push the updated files to our remote.

 ```bash
 git pull origin master           # Now we need to pull, in case someone else has made a change git push origin master           # Now we push to origin-name of remote repository and branch - master
 ```

 We have now successfully added our changes to the remote repository!

-### Branches
+## Branches

-Branches allow us to make speculative changes on potential features without affecting our master file.<br>
+Branches allow us to make speculative changes on potential features without affecting our master file.

 To create a branch, and begin working.

 ```bash
 git branch                       # List out current branches, and shows current branch by (*) git branch <branch_name>         # This creates a new branch